-The extended due date for mandatory EFT payors is different from that of other franchise taxpayers.
-An EFT payor may extend the filing date from May 15, 2024, to Aug.
-15, 2024 by timely making an extension payment electronically using TEXNET (tax type code 13080 Franchise Tax Extension) or Webfile.
-Mandatory EFT payors must remit at least 90% of the tax that will be due with the report, or 100% of the tax reported as due on the prior franchise tax report provided the prior year's report was filed on or before May 14, 2024.
-An EFT payor may request a second extension to Nov.
-15, 2024, to file the report by paying electronically before Aug.
-15, 2024, the balance of the amount of tax that will be reported as due on Nov.
-15, 2024, using TEXNET (tax type code 13080 Franchise Tax Extension), Webfile, or by submitting a paper Extension Request (Form 05-164) if the entity has paid all of the tax due with its first extension.
+The extended due date for mandatory EFT payors is different from that of other franchise taxpavers.
+An EFT payor may extend the filing date from May 15, 2025, to Aug.
+15, 2025 by timely making an extension payment electronically using TEXNET (tax type code 13080 Franchise Tax Extension) or Webfile.
+Mandatory EFT payors must remit at least 90% of the tax that will be due with the report, or 100% of the tax reported as due on the prior franchise tax report (provided the prior year's report was filed on or before May 14, 2025).
+An EFT payor may request a second extension to file the report to Nov.
+17, 2025, by paying electronically by Aug.
+15, 2025, the balance of the amount of tax that will be reported as due on Nov.
+17, 2025, using TEXNET (tax type code 13080 Franchise Tax Extension), Webfile, or by submitting a paper Extension Request (Form 05-164) if the entity has paid all of the tax due with its first extension.